 - Speak to your doctor and work out what meds you might need on your trip so you can take enough to last your whole trip.

 - Ask your doctor what the generic name is for your prescription drug.
 Brand names in China are likely to be different from the ones you’re familiar with, so you need to know what to ask for if you need additional meds.

 - Pack meds in your carry-on luggage

 Avoid Tap Water

 Only drink bottled water, use it to brush your teeth, and don’t get ice in your drinks.
 Check that bottles still have an unbroken seal too.
 NEVER touch the tap water!
+Here’s what to do if you are struck down with “Holiday Tummy”.

 Take Non-Prescription Meds with You

 Prepare For Air Pollution

 China is infamous for its pollution problems, which are worst in the mega-cities.
 Buy a supply of anti-pollution face masks before you go or pick them up cheaply at any pharmacy when you arrive, especially if you’re asthmatic or have any other breathing problems.
 We bought anti-pollution masks but didn’t end up needing them at all in China.

 Always Carry Toilet Paper